 This photo post is a collection of our memories in Nong Khai.
 These memories comprise mostly of the people we’ve met along the way, the colours of the markets, and the sheer variety of goods (some of them bizarre) that you’ll see on sale.
 We’re also including some of the strange sights you’ll sometimes see rolling down the town’s streets.

 Open everyday between about 7 am to about 6:30 pm.
 There is a long covered market (1st photo) that extends almost a kilometer.
 It branches off in some areas and in other areas it is uncovered.
 A huge amount of stalls selling just about anything you can imagine.

 Sights around Town

 We hope you found the above interesting.
-For us this post represents memories of our (almost) 4 months here.
-So many people and sights.
-It’s a place we are going to miss.
+For us this post represents 4 months of memories.

 Related: Bangkok: Me luv you not so long time

 PS.
 Looking to book flights, hotels, tours, or rent a car?
 Have a look at our Travel Resources page.